 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

 Lateral foot pain is pain that runs along the outer side of the foot and ankle.
-It can occur before, during, or after activities such as walking and running.
-Lateral foot pain can make it difficult for people to move around or even stand.
+It can occur before, during, or after activities such as walking and can make it difficult to stand or move around.
+Possible causes include joint or tendon inflammation and small fractures.

 Lateral foot pain can cause a variety of symptoms, most of which depend on which part of the foot is affected.